 Cycling - Planning the Training

 The Tour de France, with its harsh regime of hundreds of miles of race cycling on consecutive days, must represent one of the peak challenges in sport If you are a keen cyclist, however, it is unlikely that you are training for such a feat of endurance.
 More commonly, you will be doing road races at the weekend and occasional time trials, cycling during triathlons or, you may even venture on to the track.

 Demands of the sport

 Racing cyclists usually possess high levels of aerobic endurance, since most road races last well over an hour.
 Due to their long duration, aerobic efficiency is also a vital requirement.
 If you succeed in endurance cycling, you need a well-developed oxygen transport system, which often gives rise to high VO2 max values.
 Elite cyclists have been measured to be able to pick up, transport and utilise 7 litres of oxygen per minute.
 A high VO2 max is not enough, however, to guarantee you success in cycling events.
 Due to their long duration, aerobic efficiency is also a vital requirement.
 As with marathon runners, you must be able to work at a high percentage of your VO2 max without accumulating lactate.
-Once it does start to accumulate, indicating a greater contribution of anaerobic metabolism to the energy supply, you must reduce the workload in order to avoid premature fatigue.
+Once it does start to accumulate, indicating a more significant contribution of anaerobic metabolism to the energy supply, you must reduce the workload to avoid premature fatigue.